contactraj-sharma/genai-multimodal-agent/README.md

 ## Create infrastructure using CloudFormation

-[AWS CloudFormation](https://aws.amazon.com/cloudformation/) allows you to create infrasturecture as code.
+[AWS CloudFormation](https://aws.amazon.com/cloudformation/) allows you to create infrastructure as code.

 First, download the CloudFormation template *cloudformation.yaml*.